 Depending on the type of stones, dietary changes and medicines may help treat the condition.
 Shock waves and surgery are other treatment options.

-Your primary care doctor can refer you to a urologist who treats kidney stones.
+Your primary care provider can refer you to a urologist who treats kidney stones.
 The urologist may use urine, blood, and imaging tests, such as an x-ray, ultrasound, or CT scan, to diagnose kidney stones.

 Incontinence after prostate surgery